-Bryn Mawr students can expand their horizons by taking courses in another country and cultural context - an incredible opportunity for academic, personal, professional, and intercultural growth.
-Study Abroad provides guidance for undergraduate students who want to study abroad during the academic year.
-Bryn Mawr accepts credit from an approved list of more than seventy programs and universities in over thirty countries.
+Study Abroad During the Academic Term: Fall, Spring, or Full Year an approved list of more than 70 programs and universities in over thirty countries.
 The Study Abroad Committee, which consists of faculty members as well as staff in the Undergraduate Dean's Office, approves programs, reviews study abroad applications, and makes final decisions about a student's eligibility to study abroad.